 The entire wheel is encircled by the ouroboros, the snake eating it’s tail, as a reminder that Mayday festivities are to honor one half of the year in a never-ending cycle of death and rebirth.
-Also spanning the entire wheel is the constellation of Taurus which is highlighted by silver leaf accents.
+Also spanning the entire wheel is the constellation of Taurus, made up of stars.
 Cultures would know when it was time to prepare for Mayday and Beltaine when the sun reached 15 degrees Taurus in the night sky.

 Mayday’s Magic Circle is an all encompassing view of springtime festivals and traditions.
 The magical practitioner who possesses the wheel and uses it to honor the season will be granted good luck and prosperity throughout the spring and summer.